 - a.
 Housing Search Assistance during the initial housing search. - b.
 Housing Navigation & Readiness Support to help address or mitigate barriers that may be encountered when renting a unit with an EHV. - c.
-Security Deposit, Utility Deposit/Arrears, Rental Application, and Holding Fee assistance to help cover security deposits, utility deposits/arrears, application and application-related expenses required to lease a unit.

-- d.
-Owner Incentive and Retention Payment to owners that agree to initially lease their unit and/or renew the lease of an EHV individual or family. - e.
+Security Deposit, Utility Deposit/Arrears, Rental Application, and Holding Fee assistance to help cover security deposits, utility deposits/arrears, application and application-related expenses required to lease a unit. - d.
+Owner Incentive and Retention Payment to owners that agree to initially lease their unit and/or renew the lease of an EHV individual or family.

+- e.
 Moving Assistance to cover some or all of the reasonable moving expenses when the EHV individual or family initially lease a unit. - f.
-Essential household items to cover some or all of the costs of acquiring essential household items.

-NOHA will also the use the Service Fees to conduct owner recruitment and outreach specifically for FHVs
+Essential household items to cover some or all of the costs of acquiring essential household items. - g.
+Other uses as allowed by HUD including but not limited to NOHA will also the use the Service Fees to conducting owner recruitment and outreach specifically for EHVs.